Rei Ayanami: Other appearances

-In a scene from the last episode of the animated series, an alternate reality is presented with a different story than the previous episodes; Rei is presented as a girl who has just moved into the class of Asuka and Shinji, with a cheerful, distracted, and irascible personality.
-An outgoing Rei is featured in some Neon Genesis Evangelion spin-offs, such as Neon Genesis Evangelion: Angelic Days, set in the alternate reality of the last episode.
-In the original web anime series Petit Eva: Evangelion@School, a parody of the original animated series, three Ayanami sisters are presented: one is diligent and introverted, another is sport-oriented and extroverted, and another is a four-year-old girl with a passion for soft toys.
-In Neon Genesis Evangelion: Anima, set three years after the End of Evangelion in an alternate scenario, several Rei appear: Rei Troi, pilot of an Eva named Evangelion Unit-02 Type II Allegorica; Rei Quatre; Rei Cinq; and the seven-year-old Rei Six, all of them pilots of Evangelion-0.0 units.
-In Neon Genesis Evangelion: Campus Apocalypse, Rei shares a mysterious connection with Kaworu that triggers Shinji's attention.
-She is also present in Neon Genesis Evangelion: Legend of the Piko Piko Middle School Students.
-In a simulation game entitled Neon Genesis Evangelion: Ayanami Raising Project, the player takes on the task of looking after Rei.
-She is also available as a romantic option in Neon Genesis Evangelion: Girlfriend of Steel 2nd, Neon Genesis Evangelion 2, Neon Genesis Evangelion: Shinji Ikari Raising Project, and its manga adaptation, wherein she is a distant cousin of Shinji.
+The animated series' final episode presents an alternate reality that departs from the preceding storyline.
+In this scenario, Rei joins Asuka and Shinji's class as a new student and displays a cheerful, absent-minded, and irascible personality.
+Spin-offs such as Neon Genesis Evangelion: Angelic Days, which takes place in the same alternate reality, retain this more outgoing characterization.
+The original net animation Petit Eva: Evangelion@School, a parody of the original series, features three Ayanami sisters: one has a diligent and introverted personality, another displays an outgoing, athletic personality, and the third is a four-year-old who loves stuffed toys.
+Neon Genesis Evangelion: Anima, set three years after The End of Evangelion in an alternate timeline, introduces multiple incarnations of Rei: Rei Troi, who pilots an Evangelion named Evangelion Unit-02 Type II Allegorica; Rei Quatre; Rei Cinq; and the seven-year-old Rei Six.
+Each pilots an Evangelion-0.0 unit.
+In Neon Genesis Evangelion: Campus Apocalypse, Rei's relationship with Kaworu attracts Shinji's attention.
+She also appears in Neon Genesis Evangelion: Legend of the Piko Piko Middle School Students.